DZ-ABDLHAKIM/YouTube-Scraper-Pro-Full-Channel-Playlists-..etc./README.md

 For courses and tutorials:
 - Convert video lessons to searchable text via transcripts
 - Create study guides from video content
-- Archive educational content in structured format
+- Archive educational content in a structured format

 ### Content Repurposing
 Transform video content into: